-- iii. where there are any concerns about financial impropriety or criminal activity, the concern will be referred to the Chair of the GEP Audit Committee before taking any other action, which may include reporting to the police - iv. in other cases, an impartial investigator may be appointed and the academy will seek advice from the GEP HR Manager - v. if any member of staff is unsure which avenue to report their concerns to, they should consult with the GEP HR Manager in the first instance
+- iii. where there are any concerns about financial impropriety or criminal activity, the concern will be referred to the Chair of the GEP Audit Committee before taking any other action, which may include reporting to the police. - iv.
+Concerns regarding a Headteacher will be directed to the CEO. - v. in other cases, an impartial investigator may be appointed and the academy will seek advice from the GEP HR Manager - vi. if any member of staff is unsure which avenue to report their concerns to, they should consult with the GEP HR Manager in the first instance